bds134/hist-382b-mex-span-conquest/hist-382b-mex-span-conq-syllabus.md

 This assignment asks you to write a focused historiographical analysis related to your term paper topic.
 In 90 minutes of supervised class time, you will compose a paper that surveys and analyzes how historians have interpreted a specific aspect of the Spanish Conquest of Mexico that relates to your chosen primary document.

+**Due Date: November 4**

 The historiography paper should demonstrate your understanding of how historical scholarship has evolved over time, identify key debates and interpretive frameworks among historians, and position your own research within these scholarly conversations.
 You will conduct research and prepare your analysis outside of class, but the actual writing will occur during the designated class period using Respondus LockDown Browser.

 You may bring printed or handwritten notes to assist with composition.
 Notes must be on paper and, if multiple sheets are used, must be stapled together or compiled in a notebook or binder.
 Only point-form notes, outlines, citations, and similar textual items are permitted; notes written in prose are NOT allowed.
 All notes will be collected by the instructor at the completion of the assignment.

+You are also allowed to bring print copies (photocopies or published print materials) of any primary and secondary sources used in your research.
+These materials will be turned in at the end of the assignment and returned to the student ASAP.

 ### Primary Document Analysis (10% total)

 In 90 minutes of supervised class time, you will write an analysis of a primary document from the Spanish Conquest period.
 This assignment calls for sustained analysis of your chosen primary source, demonstrating how this document can illuminate broader historical questions about the conquest.

+**Due Date: November 13**

 Your analysis should introduce and contextualize the primary source, analyze its content and significance, and build an argument about what this source reveals about the conquest period.
 All research and preparation will be conducted outside of class, but the composition will occur during the designated class session using Respondus LockDown Browser.

 You may bring printed or handwritten notes to assist with composition.
 Notes must be on paper and, if multiple sheets are used, must be stapled together or compiled in a notebook or binder.
 Only point-form notes, outlines, citations, and similar textual items are permitted; notes written in prose are NOT allowed.
 All notes will be collected by the instructor at the completion of the assignment.

+You are also allowed to bring print copies (photocopies or published print materials) of any primary and secondary sources used in your research.
+These materials will be turned in at the end of the assignment and returned to the student ASAP.

 ### Final Interpretive Essay (20% total)

-During the three-hour final exam period, you will write a comprehensive interpretive essay that synthesizes your understanding of the Spanish Conquest through the lens of your semester-long research.
-This essay should demonstrate your mastery of course themes, your ability to use primary sources effectively, and your capacity to engage with historical arguments.
+During the three-hour final exam period, you will write a comprehensive interpretive essay that formulates and defends a historical argument about some aspect of the Spanish Conquest substantiated by the primary and secondary documents consulted during your semester-long research.
+This essay should demonstrate your ability to define a historical problem, to use primary sources effectively, to formulate and defend a thesis, and to engage with historical debate and uncertainty.

+**Due Date: During finals week (December 8-12)**

 The final essay represents the culmination of your term paper research and should present a sophisticated historical argument supported by evidence from your primary document analysis and broader course materials.
 All preparation and research will be conducted throughout the semester, with the writing completed during the final exam session using Respondus LockDown Browser.

 You may bring printed or handwritten notes to assist with composition.
 Notes must be on paper and, if multiple sheets are used, must be stapled together or compiled in a notebook or binder.
 Only point-form notes, outlines, citations, and similar textual items are permitted; notes written in prose are NOT allowed.
 All notes will be collected by the instructor at the completion of the assignment.

+You are also allowed to bring print copies (photocopies or published print materials) of any primary and secondary sources used in your research.
+These materials will be turned in at the end of the assignment and returned to the student ASAP.

 ## SCHEDULE